Acupuncture and Traditional Chinese Medicine

 On acupuncture coverage by health insurance:

-We do not bill other insurance providers, but it does not mean that you cannot be reimbursed for your treatment.
-If you have acupuncture coverage with your insurance provider, and it is not listed above as a company we will bill directly, we can provide you with a "superbill" which has all of the necessary codes and information for your insurance company to reimburse you directly.
+We no longer bill health insurance companies, but it does not mean that you cannot be reimbursed for your treatment.
+If you have acupuncture coverage with your insurance provider, and believe you will be reimbursed, we can provide you with a "superbill" which has all of the necessary codes and information for your insurance company to reimburse you directly.
 You pay us upfront, we give you the superbill to mail to your insurance company, and they reimburse you directly.
+If you have an HSA, we do accept HSA cards.

 When Radiant Family opened, we billed a long list of insurance companies for acupuncture treatment.

-Over the years, we have slowly been decreasing the number of insurance companies that we bill for insurance.
-It is a sad state of affairs, but after almost a decade of billing insurance, I have seen the process become increasingly difficult, time-consuming, and have seen reimbursement rates drop.
+Over more than a decade, we slowly decreased the number of insurance companies that we billed for insurance.
+It is a sad state of affairs, but after almost so many years of billing insurance, I have seen the process become increasingly difficult, time-consuming, and have seen reimbursement rates drop.
 Almost ten years ago, we were getting paid more by insurance companies than we are now!
 Additionally, many insurance companies have been contracting out part of the claims processing to yet another company, making the process of getting reimbursements even more muddled and prone to having errors made.
 And suddenly insurance companies have a part in the decision of whether or not a patient's situation warrants care, for how long, and for how many treatments.
 This is wrong.

 We have hoped to make our care as accessible to as many people as we can, and this includes providing treatment to people who have insurance coverage for alternative and complementary care like acupuncture by billing the company directly so our patients don't have to pay out-of-pocket.
-But due to the difficulty in getting adequately reimbursed, and the significant increase in time spent billing and problem-solving with insurance companies, this is now a limited option in our office.
+But due to the difficulty in getting adequately reimbursed, and the significant increase in time spent billing and problem-solving with insurance companies, this is no longer an option for our small office.

 We instead strive to keep the cost of our treatments as affordable as possible for anyone to seek treatment, insurance coverage or not.
-And we still encourage patients that have acupuncture coverage with an insurance company that we do not bill to submit a superbill on their own for reimbursement of what they have paid out of pocket.
+And we still encourage patients that have acupuncture coverage with an insurance company to submit a superbill on their own for reimbursement of what they have paid out of pocket.

 For anyone who is considering changing their insurance policy, we strongly advocate for an HSA (Health Savings Account) as an option on your insurance policy.
 We happily take HSA cards at our office, as do many other providers of alternative and complimentary care.